ssr4king/Portfoliosite/replit.md

 ## Overview

-This is a modern portfolio website built with React, TypeScript, and Express.js.
-The application features a professional portfolio design with sections for home, about, skills, services, portfolio, and contact.
+This is a modern portfolio website built with React, TypeScript, and Express.js for Shubham Kumar, a Computer Science Engineering student at IES College of Technology Bhopal.
+The application features a professional single-page scrolling portfolio with dark theme, cyan glow effects, and sections for home, about, skills, portfolio, and contact.
 It uses a full-stack architecture with a React frontend and Express backend, connected to a PostgreSQL database for storing contact form submissions.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Personal Information: Updated with actual details from Shubham's CV including contact info, education, projects, and skills.

 ## System Architecture